-The program is hosted by Andrew Cappetta, manager of collection and exhibition programs at the CMA.
-As a museum educator, programmer, and scholar, he is committed to fostering conversations around works of art, making objects from the past and present relevant to contemporary audiences, and understanding how artists and the general public learn about art.
+Host Andrew Cappetta, manager of collection and exhibition programs at the CMA, is a museum educator, programmer, and scholar, committed to fostering conversation and making objects from the past and present relevant to contemporary audiences.

 Re-visioning Art and History

 At this moment, engaged citizens across the world are questioning the systems, structures, and values that museums are built upon.
 Join Andrew Cappetta and Key Jo Lee to discuss how these much-needed critiques will inform CMA programs like Desktop Dialogues and Close Looking at a Distance, explore objects that reshape what we know about art and museums including Fred Wilson’s To Die upon a Kiss, and learn the value of adopting multiple perspectives to understand works of art.

 Honor the origins of Pride Month and its connections to the Black Lives Matter movement.
 Join writer-educator Naazneen Diwan from the LGBT Community Center of Greater Cleveland and curator Nadiah Rivera Fellah to discuss the importance of BIPOC (black, indigenous, and people of color) queer and trans activists and artists to movements for LGBTQ+ rights.
 This is a live event, and questions from the audience are encouraged.